 This previously undisclosed meeting was the longest meeting of the NCMNPS, extending over five full business days, in contrast to the typical two to three-day monthly NCMNPS meetings.
 This is the only NCMNPS meeting at which any votes are now known to have been taken.
 It appears likely - and the records responsive to item (1) of this FOIA request will likely clarify - that this was the meeting at which most of the substantive decisions of the NCMNPS concerning its legislative recommendations were made.

-But despite the unsupported claim by NARA's decision-maker that "the final report of the Commission... describes the Commission's ... methodology", neither that report nor any of record which was ever made public by the NCMNPS describes anything about the decision-making methodology of the "VOTE-A-RAMA", what questions and what options with respect to each of those questions were considered, or which were adopted.
+Neither the NCMNPS report nor any of record which was ever made public by the NCMNPS describes anything about the decision-making methodology of the "VOTE-A-RAMA",